Skip to Content

 Available: Apple App Store & Google Play

 This app, created by Pilot and Flying J, offers a rewards program made specifically for drivers.
 It helps you save time and money every time you stop at a Pilot or Flying J truck stop and offers exclusive app features and offers.
 You can earn up to 4 points per gallon, and these points can later be redeemed for parking, showers, food, and drinks.
-The mobile fueling feature makes the fueling process as touch-free as possible– You can start the diesel pump right from your phone!
-You can add your preferred card for payment and save it for future use.
-This is a great feature for extremely hot days, frigid cold nights, or any time you’re simply in a hurry.

 The app also has a feature that helps you plan your route, find Pilot and Flying J locations, view fuel prices, and more.
 You can also reserve a shower right from your cab using the app!
 The app will send you a notification when your shower is ready, so you don’t have to wait in the store if you don’t want to.
 If that’s not enough, this app also allows you to reserve parking spaces directly from the app, so you can be assured you have a spot to rest.